vincentbernat/network-lab/lab-juniper-vqfx/README.md

     $ qemu-img convert -c -O qcow2 vqfx10k-re-15.1X53-D60.vmdk vqfx10k-re-15.1X53-D60.img
     $ qemu-img convert -c -O qcow2 vqfx10k-pfe-20160609-2.vmdk vqfx10k-pfe-20160609-2.img

 Default passwords for root are "no" for the PFE and "Juniper" for the RE.
+It seems the PFE will eat all your available CPU (`pechip_main` process).
+You can find the logs in `/root/pecosim`.

 ## OSPF